-# Query Statistics for MariaDB Enterprise ColumnStore
+# Query Statistics for MariaDB ColumnStore

 ### Description

-In MariaDB Enterprise ColumnStore, Query statistics (query stats) offer comprehensive metrics about query execution.
+In MariaDB ColumnStore, Query statistics (query stats) offer comprehensive metrics about query execution.
 These statistics log execution metrics, including memory usage, I/O, cache activity, and processing mode.
 They can be used to optimize ColumnStore workloads, identify bottlenecks, and evaluate query performance.

 > By default, query statistics are disabled.
 The setup and privileges described on this page are only required when this feature is explicitly enabled.